OpenSignLabs/OpenSign/README.md

 ### Introduction

 Welcome to OpenSign, the premier open source docusign alternative - document e-signing solution designed to provide a secure, reliable and free alternative to commercial esign platforms like DocuSign, PandaDoc, SignNow, Adobe Sign, Smartwaiver, SignRequest, HelloSign & Zoho sign.
-Our mission is to democratize the e-signing process, making it accessible and straightforward for everyone.
+Our mission is to democratize the document signing process, making it accessible and straightforward for everyone.

 ---

 ### Features

 - **Secure PDF E-Signing:** With the help of robust encryption algorithms, OpenSign™ ensures maximum security, privacy & compatibility.
+Now sign unlimited documents even on the [cloud hosted free version of OpenSign](https://www.opensignlabs.com/).
-- **Annotate Documents:** OpenSign™ allows you to annotate PDF documents with an advanced signing pad that allows hand drawn signatures, uploaded images, typed signatures & saved signatures for the simplest signing experience ever.
+- **Annotate Documents:** OpenSign™ allows you to annotate PDF documents with an advanced signing pad that allows hand drawn signatures, uploaded images, typed signatures & saved signatures for the simplest open source document signing experience ever.
 - **User-Friendly Interface:** OpenSign™ was built while keeping Intuitive design in mind for ease of use.
 Features like "Sign yourself", "Templates", "One click signatures" and "OpenSign™ Drive" makes it stand out of the crowd and even makes it better than a lot of so-called industry leaders.
+OpenSign intends to provide the best document signing experience in the open source ecosystem.
-- **Multi-signer Support:** OpenSign's ability to invite multiple signers for signing along with the ability to invite witnesses & being able to enforce signing in a sequence makes it the only open source solution that is fully loaded and allows it to compete head-to-head with established players in e-signature space.
+- **Multi-signer Support:** OpenSign's ability to invite multiple signers for signing along with the ability to invite by sharing signing links & being able to enforce signing in a sequence makes it the only open source solution that is fully loaded and allows it to compete head-to-head with established players in e-signature space.
 - **Email Unique Code(OTP) verification support for guest signers:** With OpenSign™, your documents are fully secure even when being signed by guest users.
 Guest signers can only sign the document after entering a unique code sent to their email address.
 - **"Expiring Docs" & "Rejection":** You can set documents to expire after certain number of days after which nobody will be able to sign.
-Not just this, OpenSign™ also allows signers to reject signing a document.
+Not just this, OpenSign™ also allows signers to reject signing a document with a reason that will be promptly shared with the sender.
 - **Beautiful email templates:** All document signing invitations, completion notifications & reminders are formatted using great looking email templates.
+Not just this, you are even allowed to customise the email templates making your free document signing invitations look the way you always wanted them to be.
 - **PDF Template Creation:** OpenSign™ allows you to create and store PDF document templates for repeated use thereby saving you a lot of time & collect e-signatures seamlessly.
-- **OpenSign™ Drive:** It is a centralised secure vault for your digital documents that makes storing, signing, organizing, sharing & achieving your docs a breeze.
+- **OpenSign™ Drive:** It is a centralised secure vault for your digital documents that makes storing, signing, organizing, sharing & archieving your docs a breeze.
 - **Audit Trails & completion certificate:** Being a security focused solution, OpenSign™ makes it a top priority to save detailed logs for tracking document activities along with time-stamps, IP addresses, email IDs & phone numbers.
 A completion certificate is generated as soon as document is completed which contains all the document related logs for added safety.
 - **API Support:** OpenSign™ API allows seamless integration into existing systems and software.
-You can generate an API key from the app and refer the [docs](https://docs.opensignlabs.com) to start integrating it in your existing applications.
+You can generate an API key from the app and refer the [official API docs](https://docs.opensignlabs.com/docs/API-docs/opensign-api-v-1) to start integrating it in your existing applications.
-- **Integrations:** Seamless integrations with various Cloud storage systems, CRMs & enterprise platforms is available.
+- **Integrations:** The open source document signing experience becomes even more seamless because of integrations with various Cloud storage systems, CRMs & enterprise platforms.
 We also have a Zapier integration that allows you to integrate it with virtually any application.
 <img alt="Login page" src="https://github.com/OpenSignLabs/OpenSign/assets/171803164/8016edb6-7d6e-4185-ab72-82d2c4a16032" height='200' >
 <img alt="Dash_board" src="https://github.com/OpenSignLabs/OpenSign/assets/171803164/6e7b96f7-3154-4c25-bc1e-caf33925cc47" height='200'>
 <img  alt="Widgets" src="https://github.com/OpenSignLabs/OpenSign/assets/171803164/7edb65bd-c265-4b3d-9758-38e79766c5c2" height='200'>